Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 There are a number of scripts you can use to set-up the system with default values.
 You can either use these directly, or (recommended) use the wrapper script `scripts/run.py`, in which case you will need to ensure the values in `scripts/sample_config.txt` (or another config file of your choice) are what you want.

+All the Python scripts allow you to specify a `--help` option to see the available options.
+Many of them have examples in the comments.

 ```
 $ python scripts/run.py --help
 usage: run.py [-h] [--config CONFIG_FILE]